 What Do These Plant Pests Do to Plants?

 Both aphids and mealybugs are soft-bodied scale insects.
 They slowly suck the sap out of plant parts which over time weakens them, stunts the growth, and deforms the flower.

 You can liken sap in plants to blood in animals.
 The sap contains sugar which the insects love but can’t fully ingest and it oozes out on the plant as a sticky substance.
 This is why an infested plant will have sticky leaves.

 You might also notice a black mold-like substance appearing on the leaves.
-This is actually a fungus which grows on the sugar.
-It can ultimately damage the plant too.
-Ants flock to an infested plant – they’re after the sugar too.
+This is actually a fungus that grows on the excreted sugar.
+This sooty mold can ultimately damage the plant also.

-Different color aphids on the underside of my hoya leaf.
+Different color aphids on the underside of my variegated hoya leaf.

 I’m starting with aphids because they seem to appear out of nowhere in the spring.
-1 day you can see 5 of them and 5 days later there seem to be 500.
-They come in a variety of colors including green, orange, black, brown, white, gray and even pinkish.
+They multiply like crazy and can easily become a problem.
+One day you can see five of them and five days later there seem to be hundreds.

 A bad infestation of mealybugs.